 Medicare and private insurance guidelines insist video teleconferencing be part of the visit, not just a simple phone call.
 To some this may seem intimidating, but we have partnered with a simple, HIPAA compliant program that allows this to be done with little administrative hassle or time involved.

 To start your remote visit at your appointment time, go to your doctor’s specific virtual waiting room.
-Each of our physicians has their own specific link below:

 You will be taken directly to their “waiting room” where you will enter your name and your

 If the website (doxy.me) asks you allow access to video and/or audio, please accept and press “Enable Camera” if offered.
 Both are necessary to proceed with the consultation.

 When your physician is available, they will click on your icon and the video visit will begin.
 You will be able to see and talk to each other, for as long as is necessary to address your urologic problem.
 Your visit will be documented just as any other visit is.
 Lab tests and radiologic studies can be ordered, prescriptions filled, etc. In other words, this will be a complete visit with your doctor in nearly every way.